immanuelfodor/rocketchat-push-gateway/README.md

 ### Getting a RocketChat push token

 We can get your unique RocketChat push token from its MongoDB.
-You might need to authenticate against the `admin` DB if your mongo user resides there, but the commands are like the following:
+You might need to authenticate against the `admin` DB if your mongo user resides there, but the commands are like the following.

+#### Quick 'n' dirty manual way

+Note the `vERy-l0nG-rAnd0M-PuSH-tOKen` at the end.
+This token is your unique push identifier, and we'll use it as a subscription to a Gotify app.

+You can query other users' push tokens as well by substituting their `USERNAME`.
+If somebody has more than one, it means they are logged in to multiple RocketChat apps.
+You can use any of them until they log out of that app (and so the token is removed), no need to add more than one to anyone in the config.

 ```bash
 mongo -u ROCKETUSER --authenticationDatabase rocketchat -p